Disclaimer

 Workshop Managing Process States and Priorities

-Goal: To practice starting processes, finding their PIDs, sending signals (SIGTERM
+Goal: To practice starting processes, finding their PIDs, sending signals (SIGTERM, SIGKILL, SIGSTOP, SIGCONT), and adjusting priorities using nice and renice.

 Steps: